Eclectic-Sheep/sheeprl/README.md

   <img src="https://pl-public-data.s3.amazonaws.com/assets_lightning/examples/fabric/reinforcement-learning/ppo_fabric_decoupled.png">
 </p>

+#### Coupled
+The algorithm is implemented in the `<algorithm>.py` file.

+There are 2 functions inside this script:
+  * `main()`: initializes all the components of the algorithm, and executes the interactions with the environment.
+Once enough data is collected, the training loop is executed by calling the `train()` function.
+  * `train()`: executes the training loop.
+It samples a batch of data from the buffer, compute the loss, and updates the parameters of the policy and value networks.

+#### Decoupled
+The decoupled version of an algorithm is implemented in the `<algorithm>_decoupled.py` file.

+There are 3 functions inside this script:
+  * `main()`: initializes all the components of the algorithm, and executes the interactions with the environment.
+Once enough data is collected, the training loop is executed by calling the `train()` function.
+  * `trainer()`: executes the training loop.
+It samples a batch of data from the buffer, compute the loss, and updates the parameters of the policy and value networks.
+  * `player()`: executes the interactions with the environment.
+It samples an action from the policy network, executes it in the environment, and stores the transition in the buffer.

 ## Algorithms implementation
 You can check inside the folder of each algorithm the `readme.md` file for the details about the implementation.